pulumi/deploy-demos/README.md

 - [typescript-driver](./deployment-drivers/nodejs/typescript-driver) - a deployment driver written in Typescript.
 It can deploy Pulumi programs written in any language.
 - [Go CLI driver](./deployment-drivers/go/cli) - a deployment driver written in Typescript.
 It can deploy Pulumi programs written in any language.

+### Platform Demos

+Real world use cases that show how you can use the Pulumi Deployments API to build your own custom cloud engineering platform

 - [TTL Stacks](./pulumi-programs/ttl-stacks) - infrastructure that enables temporary stacks.
 Set a `ttl` stack tag, run an update, and the stack automatically gets destroyed by Pulumi Deployment API after the expiration period.
 - [Drift Detection](./pulumi-programs/drift-detection) - infrastructure that detects when desired state diverges from reality.
 Automatically detect when manual changes are made to your infrastructure and not synced to the Pulumi program.